-To pray in the Spirit is first something that can only be done believers4, or those that have been given the Holy Spirit5.
-Similarly, Paul contextualizes it as pertaining to “in Christ Jesus” in a chapter dedicated to pointing how a Christian should be living according to the Spirit and not according to the flesh1.
-There he explicitly defines what it means to pray in the Spirit which is summarized as follows:
+To pray in the Spirit is first something that can only be done by believers4,6, or those that have been given the Holy Spirit5.
+Naturally, these should be individuals offering prayers that are “according to His will”7.
+Similarly, Paul contextualizes it as pertaining to those “in Christ Jesus” in a chapter dedicated to how a Christian should be living according to the Spirit and not according to the flesh1.
+There he explicitly defines what it means to pray in the Spirit:

 - WHO: the Holy Spirit, as directed by God,